Tornado outbreak of February 23–24, 2016: Non-tornadic impacts

 On the back side of the low-pressure area that brought the tornado outbreak along it cold front, some cold air began to interact with the moisture being drawn northward producing heavy snow and ice in parts of the Ohio Valley.
 Snow totals reached as high as 17.0 in in some areas.
-At the same time, ahead of the cold front, severe thunderstorms developed ahead of it, which would eventually lead to the tornado outbreak.

 A truck flipped over on the George Washington Bridge due to 50 mph winds on February 24 at 9:15pm.
 Wind gusts in Larchmont, New York reached 73 mph, while Bloomingdale, New Jersey recorded 3.10 in of rain.